-Students who have a cumulative GPA of 2.00 or greater in the program - and have met all the program requirements outlined in the Calendar at the beginning of the program - are eligible to graduate with a Certificate and/or Diploma in Business Administration.
+Students who have a cumulative GPA of 2.00 or greater in the program - and have met all the program requirements outlined in the Calendar at the beginning of the program - are eligible to graduate with a Certificate, Diploma or Bachelor in Business Administration.

 Students must complete the requirements for a Certificate in Business Administration within five years of beginning the program.
-Students must complete the requirements for a Diploma in Business Administration within ten years of beginning the program.
+Students must complete the requirements for a Diploma in Business Administration within eight years of beginning the program.
+Students must complete the requirements for a Bachelor in Business Administration within ten years of beginning the program.